mongodb/docs/source/includes/fact-name-your-schema.rst

    If you don't store the schema's name when you upload it, the schema name defaults to ``defaultSchema``.
 If the schema's name doesn't exist, this results in an error from :binary:`~bin.mongosqld` similar to the
-   following: ``MongoDB schema not yet available.
+   following: MongoDB schema not yet available.
-   Error initializing schema: no schema found for name.``.
+   Error initializing schema: no schema found for name.